bon4to/go-odbc-middleware/README.md

 }
 ```

 > ⚠️ This API executes raw SQL.
-This is dangerous if exposed to untrusted users.
+Do not expose to untrusted users.

 ### Upcoming